IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 Ports originate from the device as Copper SFP+ and RJ45.
 Both CAT6A and Copper SFP+ cables are supplied.

-- Eth5 10 GbE (5) is typically used for data transfer but can also be used for device management.
+- Eth5 (10Gb SFP+ (5)) is typically used for data transfer but can also be used for device management.
 This port runs only at 10-GbE speed.

-- Eth2 10 GbE (2) is typically used for device management but can also be used for data transfer.
+- Eth2 (10-GbE (2)) is typically used for device management but can also be used for data transfer.
 This port can run at either 1-GbE or 10-GbE speed.

 The data transfer connection must either be on the same subnet as the source data, or be directly connected to the server.